© SALTIRE INVESTMENTS LTD 1996

-The Bugle is an Irish themed, traditional style free house and community pub with a huge selection of real ales and beers at competitive prices.
+The Bugle is a genuine Irish, traditional free house and community pub with the best guinness in Brighton, a huge selection of real ales, whiskies and beers at competitive prices.

-The first photo on this screen was found when clearing out old rubbish from the beer cellar.
-We displayed it in the bar and a customer recognised his grandfather (2nd right in middle row) who was a dustman in the 1890's and a regular at the pub.
+The first photo on this screen was found when clearing out rubbish from the beer cellar.
+The second photo was given to us by the man with the feather in his hat, Dennis, the previous landlord of 30 years.
+We displayed the first photo in the bar and a customer recognised his grandfather (2nd right in middle row) who was a dustman in the 1890's and a regular at the pub.